 Employment Outlook and Salary Information

-Enrollment of elementary age children in public schools contributes significantly to the demand for teachers; the U.S. Bureau of Labor Statistics (BLS) reported that from 2014-2024, enrollment levels are expected to rise.
+Enrollment of elementary age children in public schools contributes significantly to the demand for teachers; the U.S. Bureau of Labor Statistics (BLS) reported that from 2018-2028, enrollment levels are expected to rise.
 Schools in suburban areas are expected to experience declines, while rural and urban schools will have the largest increases.
-Additionally, the BLS forecasted a 6% increase in job opportunities for elementary teachers (except special education) from 2014-2024, which is about average.
-In May 2015, elementary teachers (except special education) earned a mean annual salary of $57,730, according to the BLS.
+Additionally, the BLS forecasted a 3% increase in job opportunities for elementary teachers (except special education) from 2018-2028, which is slower than average.
+In May 2018, elementary teachers (except special education) earned a mean annual salary of $62,200, according to the BLS.

 Licensure and Continuing Education